sayfessyd/sayfessyd/README.md

 ### 2023 - 2021

 - 🔒 Airplane: Visual installation wizard that supports the most popular open-source software unavailable as a service
-- 🔒 Pixel: Image cropper based on open source technologies
+- <a href="https://pixel9.surge.sh">Pixel</a>: Image cropper based on open source technologies

 ### 2021 - 2019